 Integrated O’Reilly learning materials directly into a BMC Software product using online Help system in a new way, enabling BMC Software users to search O’Reilly content and offer expert advice for database administration.
 I never wrote this up as an article but it was an interesting experience in the early days of Safari.

-Recognized as one of the top ten technical communication influencers in 2011 and 2012 by MindTouch, a social business platform vendor.
+Recognized as one of the top ten technical communication influencers 2010 through 2014 by MindTouch, a social business platform vendor.

 Recognized as one of the top 100 employees out of 6,000 at a corporate recognition event at BMC Software in 2006.